 The Funds recognize financial instruments at fair value upon initial recognition, inclusive of transaction costs in the case of financial instruments not measured at fair value.
 Purchases and sales of financial assets are recognized as at their trade date.
-The Funds classify their investments in equities and fixed income securities as financial assets or financial liabilities at fair value through profit or loss (FVTPL).
+The Funds classify their investments in equities and fixed income securities as financial assets or financial liabilities at FVTPL.